History of KCCI in Timeline

 KCCI

-KCCI is a CBS-affiliated television station located in Des Moines, Iowa, owned by Hearst Television.
-Its studios are situated on Ninth Street in downtown Des Moines, with a transmitter located in Alleman.
-The station serves the Des Moines television market.
+KCCI is a CBS-affiliated television station located in Des Moines, Iowa.
+It is owned and operated by Hearst Television.
+The station's studios are situated on Ninth Street in downtown Des Moines, while its transmitter is located in Alleman, Iowa.
+KCCI serves the Des Moines television market, providing news, weather, and entertainment programming to viewers in the region.

-In 1932, Cowles earned a handsome return on its purchase of KRNT radio's predecessor, the original KSO.
+In 1932, Cowles earned a return on its purchase of KRNT radio's predecessor, the original KSO.

-In 1935, the call letters of KSO were changed to KRNT.
+In 1935, the call letters for KSO were changed to KRNT

-In 1942, Cowles family and rival KSO radio both applied for the channel 8 construction permit.
-A decision was delayed due to issues with Cowles' ownership of Look magazine.
-KRNT eventually owned 60 percent and KSO 40 percent of the TV station.
-Once the FCC approved the license, KRNT immediately bought out KSO's share.
+In 1942, both the Cowles family and KSO radio applied for the channel 8 construction permit.
+A decision was delayed due to issues with the Cowles' ownership of Look magazine.
+KRNT would eventually own 60% of the station, and KSO would own 40%.
+KRNT immediately bought out KSO's share once the FCC approved the station's license.

-On July 31, 1955, KCCI started broadcasting as KRNT-TV, becoming the third television station in Des Moines and the ninth in Iowa.
-It was owned by the Cowles family, who also owned the Des Moines Register and the Des Moines Tribune newspapers, along with KRNT radio.
+On July 31, 1955, KRNT-TV, the third television station in Des Moines and the ninth in Iowa, began broadcasting.
+It was owned by the Cowles family, who also published the Des Moines Register and the Des Moines Tribune newspapers, along with KRNT radio.
+The call letters KRNT stood for the newspapers' nickname in central Iowa, "the R 'n T".

-In 1974, the FCC tightened its ownership rules, forcing the Cowles interests to sell one of their Des Moines broadcast outlets.
-They sold KRNT radio and KRNQ-FM to Stauffer Communications and retained both newspapers and KRNT-TV, with the callsign changing to KCCI-TV on February 25, 1974.
+In 1974, the Cowles interests sold KRNT radio and KRNQ-FM to Stauffer Communications, and retained both newspapers and KRNT-TV.
+KRNT-TV changed its callsign to KCCI-TV on February 25, 1974; the new calls stood for owner Cowles Communications, Inc.

 1983: Cowles Family Breaks Up Media Empire